A study site - Biblical and Jewish studies in a democratic spirit of pluralism, mutual respect and tolerance

 The Orthoprax Judaism study series consists of 5 books - one on the Hebrew Bible and the others on Judaism.
 The first book on the Hebrew Bible has been published and can be purchased on the link to Amazon below.
 The other books on Judaism will be published in the future at various times afterwards.
 The book on the Hebrew Bible is:

 Reconciling a Contradictory Abraham - On the Orthoprax and Anti-theological Nature of the Hebrew Bible

 The other books on Judaism will be published in the following order:

-Exposing the Distortion of Orthodox Dogma and Ideology - On the Orthoprax and Anti-theological Nature of the Jewish Tradition
+Orthodox Ideology and Historical Development of the Jewish Tradition - On the Orthoprax and Anti-theological Nature of the Jewish Tradition

 A Response to Rabbi Chaim Navon - Roots of Democracy and Pluralism in the Jewish tradition